oslokommune/okctl/userdocs/src/index.md

 ## Known issues, they are on our backlog :)

+**Device authentication flow fails**

+If you are unable to complete device authentication against github, you need to install `pass` This is because github token is stored in a encrypted keyring on your device.

+Linux
+`apt-get install pass`

+Mac
+`brew install pass`

 **On `okctl delete cluster`, some resources are not deleted (automatic deletion is coming in a later version)**

 Workaround: manually deleted the following resources: